Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

 \subsection{Ablation Study}

 In this section, we conduct a set of ablation studies to further understand the importance of each component in MKT.
-Particularly, we examine three modules: the Target Entity Model fine-tuning (see Section~\ref{subsec:tem-finetuning}), the Heterogeneous Feature Alignment (see Section~\ref{subsubsec:hfa}), and the Polarized Distribution loss (see Section~\ref{subsubsec:pd}).
+Particularly, we examine four modules: the MEM pre-training (see Section~\ref{subsec:mem}), the TEM fine-tuning (see Section~\ref{subsec:tem-finetuning}), the HFA (see Section~\ref{subsubsec:hfa}), and the PDL (see Section~\ref{subsubsec:pd}).

-According to Table~\ref{tab:ablastions}, removing any of the three modules can lead to degenerated model performances by a fair margin.
-By dropping the TEM fine-tune module, both AUC and GAUC metrics decrease dramatically, indicating the great importance of the second-stage model fine-tuning.
-MKT without the Polarize Distribution Loss module leads to a drop of 0.11\% and 0.35\% in the AUC and GAUC metrics, respectively.
-Similarly, after removing HFA, model performance drops by 0.16\% in AUC and 0.88\% in GAUC.
+According to Table~\ref{tab:ablastions}, removing any of the four modules can lead to degenerated model performances by a fair margin.
+By dropping the MEM or TEM module, both AUC and GAUC metrics decrease dramatically, indicating the great importance of them.
+MKT without the PDL module leads to a drop of 0.11\% and 0.35\% in the AUC and GAUC metrics on industrial dataset, and a drop of 0.19\% and 0.21\% in the AUC and GAUC metrics on public dataset, respectively.
+Similarly, after removing HFA, model performance drops by 0.16\% in AUC and 0.88\% in GAUC on industrial dataset.
 The main reason is that HFA helps prescreen feature importance, which eventually ensures more effective knowledge extraction in later modules.